PawseySC/container-workflows/_episodes/04-long-running-services.md

 Here we can define different services and options.
 There are a lot of options, so I'll touch on a few:

 * image - this is the Docker image you want to pull
-* restart - we can tell Docker-Compose to restart containers unders certain conditions
+* restart - we can tell docker-compose to restart containers unders certain conditions
 * ports - open up different ports to a container
 * networks - we define a virtual network for containers to connect to
 * volumes - Docker volumes are persistent data stores we can use to store app data after a container ends